Curtis Howe Springer: Legal challenges and imprisonment

 By the late 1960s, Springer had begun marking off lots on the land and allowing "donors" of large sums of money to his ministry to build homes on the lots.
 This caught the attention of federal officials.
 While Springer had posted mining claims in the area, under the General Mining Law of 1872, it was still public land until such time that he validated the claims for patent by proving to federal government geologists that the claim contained minerals that could be extracted at a profit.

 The federal government took Springer to court claiming he was squatting on federal land.
 In 1974, he was found guilty of the charge.
 He offered to pay $34,187 in back rent on the land to the Bureau of Land Management, but the government refused the payment and evicted him and his few hundred local followers.
 Springer was also convicted for making false claims that the health foods he sold would cure everything "from sore toes to cancer."
 He was represented in court by criminal attorney Gladys Towles Root.
 In the trial, Springer was convicted of false advertising.
 He filed several appeals on this conviction, and two years later ended up serving 49 days of a 60-day sentence.

 Following the eviction, in 1976, the Bureau of Land Management allowed the California State University to manage the facilities and land in and around Zzyzx.
 A consortium of colleges combined funds and resources to convert the former resort into a research station called the Desert Studies Center; schools contributing to the center included California State Universities at Dominguez Hills, Fullerton, Los Angeles, Long Beach, Pomona and Northridge.
 After his release from prison, Springer and his wife relocated to Las Vegas, Nevada, where he spent the remainder of his life.

 Death

 Curtis Springer died in Las Vegas on August 19, 1985, at the age of 88.
 He was buried in the Riverside National Cemetery in Riverside, California.
-Two publications, the journal Word Ways and the book Weird California, have incorrectly reported Springer's year of death as 1986.